 - Maintenance of allocations to VOE and VBR so as to account for the mid cap and small cap value allocations within VTI and the value tilt of Betterment core portfolios.

-Limitations of Our Approach
+Limitations of our approach

 The ESG Scoring approach to SRI does not fully eliminate companies that investors interested in SRI may consider undesirable.
-As of the end of May of 2017, for example, both DSI and KLD included some energy companies that engage in oil and natural gas exploration, like Hess.
-While Hess might rate relatively poorly in terms of the “E” of ESG, it could still rate highly in terms of the “S” and the “G.” Furthermore, for diversification purposes, we’re still holding funds in the portfolios that do not have SRI mandates for international stock and both domestic and international bond exposure, as mentioned earlier.
+As of the end of May of 2017, for example, both DSI and SUSA included some energy companies that engage in oil and natural gas exploration, like Hess.
+While Hess might rate relatively poorly in terms of the “E” of ESG, it could still rate highly in terms of the “S” and the “G.” Furthermore, for diversification purposes, we’re still holding funds in the portfolios that do not have SRI mandates for international developed stock and both domestic and international bond exposure, as mentioned earlier.

 The limitations of our approach and the available SRI products leave room for improvement, but we are committed to achieving more socially responsible investing through our research over time and are tracking the availability of better vehicles for these purposes.
 This is simply the beginning of a conversation: customers interested in SRI can signal to the investing world that there is a demand for high quality SRI investment options and may help to encourage the development of well-diversified, low-cost SRI funds in a wider variety of asset classes.